neatnik/omg.lol/info/Feedback & Help/faq.md

 ## Is there a free version of the service?

 No, there isn’t.
 We offer a quality service to real people, not bots or drive-by users.
-The service incurrs real costs and needs real income to cover its expenses.
+The service incurs real costs and needs real income to cover its expenses.
 We don’t want to run ads or monetize the service in other annoying ways.
 We also want our email and web namespaces to be clean, not full of random junk accounts.

 ## I used to have an account, but I kinda forgot about it, and now I can’t log in.
 Help?